jouellnyc/BB-ESP32-KIOSK/README.md

 <img src="images/5_setup_ok_no_connect.jpg" width="200"/>

-Connect back to Your Normal Wifi SSID
+(Connect back to Your Normal Wifi SSID to get your mobile/PC back online.)

 The kiosk should boot and show startup mesages: